 The Golden Circle is a circular tourist route in southern Iceland of about 300 km.
 It is the most popular tourist destination in Iceland, and a safe bet in every best things to do in Iceland list, because you can see so much in a single full day, or use it as a starting point for a longer trip to Iceland as you may want to travel the entire country on the Ring Road.

 The name Golden Circle comes from one of the major attractions on the route.
 The word Gullfoss, one of the major waterfalls you will see on the Golden Circle, means Golden Falls in Icelandic.

 Can I self-drive the Iceland Golden Circle?

-Always check the weather conditions before heading out especially if it is winter time in Iceland.
-During the winter season, the road conditions can be challenging and you want to make sure you are prepared for the journey ahead.
+Always check the weather conditions before heading out, especially if it is winter time in Iceland.
+During winter, the road conditions can be challenging, and you want to make sure you are prepared for the journey ahead.
 If the thought of driving on slippery roads in windy conditions makes you uncomfortable, then one of the tours out of Reykjavík may be a better choice for you.
 That being said, having your own vehicle offers you a lot more freedom to stay longer at certain locations that you are finding the most interesting while you travel.

 What are the top stops on the Iceland Golden Circle?

 If you’re pressed for time, the three top stops that all tourists want to see our:

 - Thingvellir National Park